Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ### Get a Team

-!!! missing "This route needs to be reimplemented due to the change in goals"
+Used to get all the information about a given team.

 `GET /teams/:team_id`